By David Morgan

 Late on Sunday, members of the hardline House Freedom Caucus and the more moderate Main Street Caucus announced a deal on a short-term stopgap bill to keep the government open until October 31, but with a spending cut of more than 8% on agencies apart from the Departments of Defense and Veterans Affairs.

 The measure, which is unlikely to become law, also includes conservative restrictions on immigration and the U.S. border with Mexico.
+It does not include funding for Ukraine, which Biden had requested.

 Republicans have said that such a deal could allow the House to move forward on the defense spending bill this week.